ting682/cli_adopt_pet/README.md

     $ gem install cli_adopt_pet

-You will need to have a valid token from [Petfinder](https://www.petfinder.com/developers/v2/docs/)
+You will need to have a valid token from [Petfinder](https://www.petfinder.com/developers/v2/docs/) and create file.env from the valid token and call the variable "ACCESS_TOKEN"

 ## Usage